 Our Tax Strategy is to maintain the highest standards of tax compliance.
 We support the execution of the Ferguson business strategy by managing our tax affairs in full compliance with local law and international guidelines while seeking to maximise shareholder value and serving the interests of all our stakeholders as set out in our Group Strategy

-Ferguson is a multi-national trade distributor of plumbing and heating products and supplier of building materials, headquartered in the UK.
+Ferguson plc is a value-added distributor of plumbing and heating products to professional contractors, headquartered in the UK.
 Our strategy is to drive profitable growth in our businesses and therefore deliver sustainable returns for our shareholders.
 Our approach to tax supports this strategy.

 Ferguson is committed to high standards of corporate governance, transparency and responsibility.
 We pay tax in all of the countries in which we operate in accordance with local laws and international guidelines.
 How much we pay is dependent on the tax rules of those countries and the performance of our business there.